-- 10. In an attempt to comply with these vague provisions, public universities have implemented S.B.
-266's restrictions to strip longstanding classes of their general education status.
+10. In an attempt to comply with these vague provisions, public universities have begun to implement S.B.
+266's restrictions in classes that previously qualified as general education courses.
 Florida State University ("FSU") denied general education status to fourteen out of seventeen English courses that applied for general education status, despite those courses having previously held such status.
-Florida International University ("FIU") likewise removed several sociology and anthropology courses from the general education catalog, and University of South Florida ("USF") has removed several humanities courses from the general education catalog.
-UF also removed all courses in the African American Studies program from the general education curriculum, even though those courses previously held such status. - 11.
-Removing these courses puts entire departments' financial viability at risk; imposes administrative and psychological burdens on professors, which detract from their other academic responsibilities; and robs students of the opportunity to take these courses while also progressing toward their degrees in other fields of study.
+Florida International University ("FIU") likewise removed several sociology and anthropology courses from the general education catalog.

+11. Removing these courses puts entire departments' financial viability at risk; imposes administrative and psychological burdens on professors, which detract from their other academic responsibilities; and robs students of the opportunity to take these courses while also progressing toward their degrees in other fields of study.
 Students are less likely to take a course that does not count toward their major or general education requirements because they are concerned with (1) the cost of taking such a course, given that their tuition is based on how many credit hours they are enrolled in; and (2) whether taking that course would force them to extend their time at university in order to meet all of their graduation requirements.
-This is particularly true for students in science, technology, engineering, or mathematics degree programs, whose schedules are often less flexible because they are required to take specific classes each semester.
+This is particularly true for students in science, technology, engineering, or mathematics ("STEM") degree programs, whose schedules are often less flexible because they are required to take specific classes each semester.
+Although courses that are no longer listed as general education courses may still be taught as electives in some cases, professors have been forced to alter their course titles and course descriptions in an attempt to conform with the recent legislation, a task that they have taken on without clarity on how to comply with the law.